tilezen/vector-datasource/docs/attribution.md

 `source:whosonfirst`

 Crediting [Who's On First](http://whosonfirst.mapzen.com) is recommended and linking back to their License is required.

 ```
 Data from Who's On First. <a href="http://whosonfirst.mapzen.com#License">License</a>
 ```

 Who's On First makes use of a number of open data sources, some of whom **do** require attribution.
 Neighbourhood sources include: [Zetashapes](https://github.com/whosonfirst/whosonfirst-data/blob/master/LICENSE.md#zetashapes) (geometry), [Quattroshapes](https://github.com/whosonfirst/whosonfirst-data/blob/master/LICENSE.md#quattroshapes) (geometry), and [GeoPlanet](https://github.com/whosonfirst/whosonfirst-data/blob/master/LICENSE.md#geoplanet) (names).
 Please note that original sources may be modified.

-===

-See something funky?
-Please notify us if you believe that an open data project has not been properly noted!